pangenome/povu/README.md

 # povu
-Variant caller based on cycle equivalence
+A variant caller based on cycle equivalence

 ## Install